 The COVID-19 pandemic taught the world about the importance of resiliency, and, in many cases, businesses like Union Pacific reacted faster than governments to support employees, supply chains and communities.
 As a critical part of America’s infrastructure, we played a key role ensuring continuity of functions to support public health and safety, and deliver materials to power hospitals, stock grocery store shelves, purify water, make medicine and feed livestock.
 These responsibilities and our agility in respond to evolving customer and community needs will continue to be critical long into the future as we face the impacts of climate change, social injustice and other global crises.

 Built on five areas of concentration – Building Responsible Foundations, Investing in our Workforce, Driving Sustainable Solutions, Championing Environmental Stewardship and Strengthening our Communities – our new approach addresses the evolving needs of our stakeholder groups over the next decade and is more inclusive of the overall impact we can have.
 It builds on our foundation of safety as our No. 1 priority.
-It also addresses our most material ESG risks, while aligning our commitment with the United Nation’s Sustainable Development Goals (SDGs).
+It also addresses our most material sustainability risks, while aligning our commitment with the United Nation’s Sustainable Development Goals (SDGs).
 Within each area of concentration we are identifying measurable targets, and we will report our progress annually in the Building America Report, our Climate Action Plan, our "We Are One" Report and our Proxy Statement.

 Today, Union Pacific moves a ton of freight 463 miles on a single gallon of fuel.
 Rail remains the most fuel-efficient way to move freight over land by cutting greenhouse gas (GHG) emissions by up to 75% compared to commercial trucks.
-This ESG approach supports Union Pacific’s corporate strategy to be the best freight railroad in North America and also leverages our expertise and enables sustainable growth across our supply chain.
+This sustainability approach supports Union Pacific’s corporate strategy to be the best freight railroad in North America and also leverages our expertise and enables sustainable growth across our supply chain.

 Over the next 10 years, we envision: